keenaanee/CinemaStatus/README.md

 - Optionally includes timestamps so Discord shows the remaining time.
 - Runs as a simple, lightweight polling bot inside Docker.

-### Mode 2: Plex → Rich Presence + cinema channel (CinemaStatus)
+### Plex → Rich Presence + cinema channel

-Using the CinemaStatus image/config, you can also:

-- Rename a chosen Discord voice channel (your “cinema” channel).
+- Renames a chosen Discord voice channel (your “cinema” channel).
-- Use the same Plex data as Rich Presence (movie or episode title).
+- Uses the same Plex data as Rich Presence (movie or episode title).
-- Apply a configurable base name (for example `🎬 Cinema`) and append the current title.
+- Applies a configurable base name (for example `🎬 Cinema`) and appends the current title.
-- Use a configurable cooldown between renames to avoid API spam.
+- Uses a configurable cooldown between renames to avoid API spam.

-CinemaStatus can be used on its own, or alongside this bot, depending on how you want to structure your setup.

 ## Requirements

-Common requirements:

 - A Plex server you can reach from the container (URL + token).
 - Docker (Unraid, Linux, etc.) or plain Python if you prefer running without Docker.

-For this Rich Presence bot (discord-plex-drpp):

 - A Discord bot with:
-  - No special intents required (it only updates its own presence).

-For CinemaStatus (optional cinema channel rename):

-- A Discord bot with:
-  - Permission to edit the chosen voice channel’s name in the guild.
+  - Permission to edit the chosen voice channel’s name in the Discord server.

 ## Configuration (environment variables)

-### Shared Plex / user settings

-These are common between the two bots:
+All configuration is done via environment variables:

 - `PLEX_URL` (required)
   Your Plex server URL, including port.
   Example: `http://192.168.x.x:32400`

 - `PLEX_TOKEN` (required)
   Your Plex API token.